DanielSzarek/api-cars/README.md

 API contains 4 enpoints:
 * GET /cars - get cars from application database with their current average rate
 * POST /cars - add a new car, but only if car exists in: https://vpic.nhtsa.dot.gov/api/
-* POST /rate - add a new rate for cat with values from 1 to 5
+* POST /rate - add a new rate for a car with values from 1 to 5
-* GET /popular - get cars from application database order by number of rates
+* GET /popular - get cars from application database ordered by number of rates

 To quickly test API, please check out the [Links](#Links)